Canon 6D Mark II versus Olympus E-M1 II

 |Panasonic GX8 (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/30p||23.5||12.6||806||75|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M1 II provides a better video resolution than the 6D Mark II.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M1 II provides a better video resolution than the 6D Mark II.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M1 II has an electronic viewfinder (2360k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The adjacent table lists some of the other core features of the Canon 6D Mark II and Olympus E-M1 II along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon 6D Mark II, the Olympus E-M1 II, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 6D Mark II (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.5||no||no|